Anna Rose O'Sullivan: Career

 O'Sullivan graduated into The Royal Ballet in 2012.
 In 2015, she danced her first major role, Clara in The Nutcracker.
 Her performance was endorsed by Peter Wright, the production's choreographer.
-She was named First Artist in 2016, Soloist in 2017, First Soloist in 2019 and Principal in 2021.
+She was named First Artist in 2016, Soloist in 2017, First Soloist in 2019, and Principal in 2021.
 Her first principal role was Alice in Alice's Adventures in Wonderland, and she went on to portray other lead roles such as Juliet in Romeo and Juliet, Princess Aurora in The Sleeping Beauty and Swanida in Coppelia.
 In May 2021, the Royal Ballet announced that O'Sullivan's promotion to principal dancer will take effect in September 2021.
+In March 2022, she debuted as Odette/Odile in Swan Lake.

 Selected repertoire

 O'Sullivan's repertoire with The Royal Ballet includes: